sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Cards with "C" in the corner
  * Cards without any letter in the corner

+If you are playing a One-Shot campaign, remove "Entreat the Blood-Bound"

 #### If any player is new to Deckahedron World

 Lay out the A cards in front of your players.